-The Team Around the Child approach as a whole system of child and family support
+The Team Around the Child (TAC) approach as part of effective integtated early child and family support

 The purpose of a TAC is to prevent the fragmentation and chaos that families often experience when the people working with the child keep their work separate from each other.
-Each individual TAC, as a system, can:
+Each individual TAC can:

-- See all aspects of the child (e.g. personality, strengths, weaknesses, preferences, genetic inheritance) interacting with each other to create a unique system
+- Understand that all aspects of the child (e.g. personality, strengths, weaknesses, preferences, genetic inheritance) interact with each other

 - See the child within the bigger systems of close and wider family and community

-- See each child’s impairments and disabilities as interconnected parts of an emergent, unique and multifaceted condition
+- Perceive each child’s impairments and conditions as interconnected parts of her or his unique multifaceted condition

 - Bring together the people closely involved into a whole intervention system around the child and family

 - Integrate separate treatments, therapies and educational programmes into a whole approach